LukeSmithxyz/based.cooking/src/italian-bread.md

 ## Ingredients

-- 600g or 5 cups Bread Flour (or All-Purpose if not available)
+- 600g or 5 cups bread flour (or all-purpose if not available)
 - 1 packet (appr.
-2 1/4 tsp or 7g) Active Dry Yeast
+2 1/4 tsp or 7g) active dry yeast
-- Olive Oil for greasing
+- olive oil for greasing

 ## Directions